phac-nml/metadatatransformation/README.md

 ## Age PNC Parameters

 The metadata header parameters (`--metadata_1_header` through `--metadata_8_header`) are required for the transformation.
-In particular, at least four of the metadata headers must be renamed to the exactly the following:
+In particular, at least four of the metadata headers must be renamed to be exactly the following:

 - `host_date_of_birth_DOB`
 - `calc_earliest_date`